chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/CAN/CAN_Networking/readme.txt

 of units will be limited by delay times and/or electrical loads on the bus line.

 This program behaves as follows:
-  - After reset, all Leds are OFF on the N eval boards
+  - After reset, all LEDs are OFF on the N eval boards
-  - By Pressing on KEY Button : LED1 turns ON and all other Leds are OFF, on the N eval boards connected to the bus.
+  - By Pressing on KEY Button : LED1 turns ON and all other LEDs are OFF, on the N eval boards connected to the bus.
-  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other Leds are OFF on the N eval boards.
+  - Press on KEY Button again to send CAN Frame to command LEDn+1 ON, all other LEDs are OFF on the N eval boards.

 @note This example is tested with a bus of 3 units.
 The same program example is